-However, there is lots out there to learn, and in this fact file, we’re going to break down some of the most interesting facts about New Jersey with some statistics and details.
+However, there’s lots to learn, and in this fact file, we’re going to break down some of the most fun facts about New Jersey with some statistics and details.

-New Jersey has the honour of being the most densely-populated state in the whole of the USA.
+New Jersey has the honor of being the most densely populated state in the whole of the USA.
 It houses around 1,030 people per square mile, with all but 10% of these people living in urban, built-up areas.